martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 5. **Eliminate ineffective characters**

-Due to the nature of the analysis, working with large-scale data or even big data in some cases, the process of measuring has to be computationally effective.
+Due to the nature of the analysis, working with large-scale data or even big data in some cases, the process of measuring has to be computationally efficient.
 Some of the characters are not easily measurable, and it has to be evaluated whether the value of the characters would balance the difficulty of implementation and / or computational demand.
-Examples of such characters could be those based on axial maps or topological skeleton.
+Examples of such characters could be those based on expensive generative elements like axial maps or topological skeleton, or characters which implementation details are improperly document in literature.

-6. **Add characters where are clear gaps**
+6. **Add characters to minimise gaps in subsets**

-(diversity, plot-level Voronoi cell).
-Because I am using morphological cells the smallest scale spatial unit in a scope previously unused, there is a range of characters which had to be adapted from original plot-based to cell-based.
-The database of characters also showed imbalance of different categories and gaps in the measuring of diversity.
-New taxonomic characters have to be implemented to cover those gaps and provide coherent description of urban form.
-This part of the research is still ongoing.
+The database of characters showed imbalance of different categories and pointed out gaps especially in the measuring of diversity.
+Moreover, the relational model brings some subsets which are often overlooked in existing literature.
+While the overall balance between subsets and categories is only theoretical and would not reflect different nature and importance of different subsets, each of them should be sufficiently covered to capture complex phenomenon of urban form structure.
+That may involve development of new characters.

 7. **Exclude invariant characters**.

-Some characters might be invariant over the entire sample of OTU's.
-Those should not be included as they are not bearing any taxonomic value.
+Some characters might be invariant over the entire sample.
+Those should not be included as they are not bearing any morphometric value.
 However, this exclusion is an ongoing process, because it depends on actual measured values.
+Moreover, the invariance in one sample of data does not mean that the character overall is not valuable.
+Consider example of courtyard area within a building.
+That will show variance in Mediterranean historical context, but invariance in US sprawled urban tissues.
+If the study does not aim to be comparable across different contexts, characters like this should be excluded.
+However, if the study expects later inclusion of additional data, it may be more tricky to actually select those which should be eliminated.
+Such a decision needs to be done base don the complete data which will be used within the study.

 8. **Limit empirical correlation**